How Can Investors Determine Inflation Expectations Using Bonds

 Gauging Policy Effectiveness

 Shifts in long-term breakeven rates can validate or challenge central bank narratives.
-A sustained decline after tightening cycles may indicate successful anchoring, while persistent upside pressure could foreshadow additional intervention The details matter here..
+A sustained decline after tightening cycles may indicate successful anchoring, while persistent upside pressure could foreshadow additional intervention That's the part that actually makes a difference..

 Cross-Market Confirmation